damodaravadhani/DocumentationPSCLI/MigrationGuideServiceBus.md

 - `-InputObject` parameter set would have a change in behaviour.
 Refer the [section](#behavior-of--inputobject) to know more.

 ### Get-AzServiceBusNetworkRuleSet
-- Input type of parameter `-InputObject` and Output type of this cmdlet have been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSNetworkRuleSetAttributes` to
+- Input type of parameter `-InputObject` and Output type of the cmdlet have been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSNetworkRuleSetAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.INetworkRuleSet`.
 - `-ResourceId` parameter would be deprecated.
 Henceforth, resource id can be provided to `-InputObject` parameter.

 ## Authorization Rules and SAS Keys

 ### New-AzServiceBusAuthorizationRule
-- Output type has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSSharedAccessAuthorizationRuleAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbAuthorizationRule`.
+- Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSSharedAccessAuthorizationRuleAttributes` to
+  `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbAuthorizationRule`.

 ### Set-AzServiceBusAuthorizationRule
-- Input type of parameter `-InputObject` and Output type has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSSharedAccessAuthorizationRuleAttributes` to
+- Input type of parameter `-InputObject` and Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSSharedAccessAuthorizationRuleAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbAuthorizationRule`.
 - `-InputObject` parameter set would have a change in behaviour.
 Refer the [section](#behavior-of--inputobject) to know more.

 ### Get-AzServiceBusAuthorizationRule
-- Input type of parameter `-InputObject` and Output type has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSSharedAccessAuthorizationRuleAttributes` to
+- Input type of parameter `-InputObject` and Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSSharedAccessAuthorizationRuleAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbAuthorizationRule`.

 ### New-AzServiceBusKey
-- Output type has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSListKeysAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.IAccessKeys`.
+- Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSListKeysAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.IAccessKeys`.

 ### Get-AzServiceBusKey
-- Output type has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSListKeysAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.IAccessKeys`.
+- Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSListKeysAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.IAccessKeys`.

 ## Queue Entity

 ### New-AzServiceBusQueue
-- Output type of this cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSQueueAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbQueue`.
+- Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSQueueAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbQueue`.
 - `-SizeInBytes` and `-MessageCount` are readonly parameters and are getting removed.
 - Parameter `-EnableBatchedOperations` is renamed to `-EnableBatchedOperation`.
 - Input type of parameters `-DefaultMessageTimeToLive`, `-AutoDeleteOnIdle`, `-LockDuration`, `-DuplicateDetectionHistoryTimeWindow` has been changed from System.String to System.Timespan.
 Hence, ISO 8601 format for timespan can NO longer be fed as input to these parameters.
 Please use New-TimeSpan cmdlet object to construct Timespan variables.
 Please refer https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/new-timespan?view=powershell-7.2 to know more about New-TimeSpan.

 ### Set-AzServiceBusQueue
-- Input type of parameter `-InputObject` and Output type has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSQueueAttributes` to
+- Input type of parameter `-InputObject` and  of the cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSQueueAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbQueue`.
 - `-InputObject` parameter set would have a change in behaviour.
 Refer the [section](#behavior-of--inputobject) to know more.